Backgrounder on Steam Generator Tube Issues

 On this page:

 Steam generator tubes help protect the public.
-They are one of many barriers between the radioactive core and the environment.
+They are one of a PWR's many barriers between the radioactive nuclear fuel and the environment.
 A plant can release the non-radioactive steam to the atmosphere in some situations.
-This means it's important the tubes remain intact and limit radioactivity from the reactor core from reaching the atmosphere in the released steam.
+This means it's important the tubes remain intact and prevent radioactivity from the reactor core from reaching the atmosphere in the released steam.

 Before the NRC allows a PWR to operate, the plant owner must show the plant can keep the public safe even if a very unlikely tube rupture happens.
 The plant must show radiation doses beyond the plant's fence would stay below the NRC's conservative limits (described in Title 10 of the Code of Federal Regulations, Part 100).
 Plant operators must also have emergency procedures for safely dealing with steam generator tube ruptures and leaks.